Louvre Museum: Greece and Rome

 The Michelangelo Gallery (403) houses the Louvre's masterpiece collection of European sculpture, each one reflecting the classical tradition.
-Antonio Canova immortalized Cupid and Psyche at the dramatic moment when Cupid has revived his formerly lifeless love with a kiss.
+Antonio Canova immortalized Cupid and Psyche at the dramatic moment when Cupid revives his formerly lifeless love with a kiss.
 Canova was part of a longstanding tradition of European artists that re-interpreted classical stories.
 As the pre-eminent Neo-Classical sculptor of the early 19th century (and a favorite of Napoleon), Canova expertly brought this story to life, with the tender embrace between the two and Psyche’s body on display for the viewer.
 This is truly a sculpture meant to be viewed in the round (evidenced by the throngs of people of surrounding it), with every inch of flesh, feather, and robe perfectly rendered.
 But make sure to admire them frontally, so you can see how perfectly Canova posed the pair, with Psyche’s arms forming a necklace around Cupid, and his wings completing the curvature of their bodies.

-Canova, Cupid and Pysche
+Canova, Cupid and Pysche (1793)

 Michelangelo Buonaratti (403)

 Dominating the end of the Michelangelo Gallery are the artist's Dying Slave and Rebellious Slave.
 Both were meant to be a part of Michelangelo’s massive tomb for Pope Julius II; when that fell through, they were given by Michelangelo to another patron, and eventually made their way into the collection of Cardinal Richelieu.
 That collection was eventually absorbed/confiscated by the French government.
 As two of the very few Michelangelo sculptures outside Italy, they draw huge crowds.
 They show his masterful display of the male form, every muscle expressing torment.

-Michelangelo, Dying Slave, Rebellious Slave
+Michelangelo, Dying Slave, Rebellious Slave (c.
+1510-16)